Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

 Today is the last day of our trek.
 We will take an early flight back to the capital city after breakfast at Lukla.
 The flight offers one last glimpse at the beautiful landscapes of the Khumbu region and mountain views.
-Our representative will drop you off at your hotel in Kathmandu, and our package will come to an end.
+Our representative will drop you off at the hotel you booked in Kathmandu, and our package will come to an end.
+You are responsible for managing your own accommodation in Kathmandu.
 If you want to participate in the sightseeing tour in Kathmandu, we can arrange it separately.
 Thank you for choosing us, and we hope you had a wonderful time with us!

 Altitude: